Learning overcomplete, low coherence dictionaries with linear inference: Introduction

-Overcomplete versions of sparse coding and ICA \citep{Lewicki1999, Hyvarinen2005,Le2011} have been proposed.
-Overcomplete representations have been used to improve classification \citep{Hinton2006,Bengio2007,Coates2011} and learn more diverse features \citep{Rehn2007,Olshausen2013}.
-ICA, as an alternative to sparse coding, has the advantage that the inference process is a linear transformation versus a \textit{maximum a posteriori} (MAP) estimation or posterior estimation which often require computationally expensive methods.
-Overcomplete ICA lacks a natural mechanism for \textit{explaining-away} between bases, which arises naturally during inference in sparse coding. \textit{Degeneracy control} represents a way to incorporate an explaining-away-like effect into overcomplete ICA.
+where $g(\cdot)$ specifies the shape of the negative log-prior of the latent variables $S$ and is usually a smooth version of the $L_1$ norm such as the $\log(\cosh(\cdot))$, $X^{(i)}$ is the $i$th element of the dataset, $X$, which has $M$ samples, and where the bases are constrained to have unit-norm.
+The log-determinant comes from the multivariate change of variables in the likelihood from $X$ to $S$,

+If the data has been whitened, the unconstrained optimization (Eq~\ref{ica}) can be replaced by a constrained optimization where the second term in the cost function is replaced with the constraint $WW^T=I$~\cite{Hyvarinen1997}.

+In complete ICA, the log-determinant (or the identity constraint) will prevent multiple elements of the dictionary, $W$, from learning the same feature.
+In overcomplete ICA, the linear generative model (Eq~\ref{lin_gen}) cannot be inverted, and therefore, overcomplete versions of Eqs~\ref{ica} and~\ref{change_of_variables} cannot be derived.
+One alternative to maximum likelihood learning is to create an objective function by adding a new cost, $C(W)$, to the sparsity prior~\cite{Hyvarinen2002,Le2011}.
+The new unconstrained objective function becomes

+The cost, $C(W)$, should be chosen to exert coherence control on the dictionary, that is, to prevent the co-alignment of the bases.
+The coherence of a dictionary is defined as the maximum absolute value of the off-diagonal elements of the Gram matrix of a unit-normalized dictionary~\cite{Davenport2011}, $W$,

+A dictionary with high coherence (near 1) will have duplicated or nearly duplicated bases.
+Score matching~\cite{Hyvarinen2005} is another alternative to maximum likelihood learning which can be used for ICA models.

+Sparse coding~\cite{Olshausen1996} is a dictionary learning method which requires an iterative, computationally complex \textit{maximum a posteriori} estimation or posterior estimation step.
+However, unlike ICA, sparse coding extends naturally to the overcomplete setting without modification.
+During inference, latent features in overcomplete sparse coding models~\cite{Lewicki1999} have an explaining-away effect on each other which encourages them to not learn coherent solutions.
+Sparse coding methods which add additional coherence costs have also been proposed~\cite{Ramirez2009,Sigg2012}.

-In overcomplete ICA, orthonormality can no longer be enforced for all bases, therefore some other form of degeneracy control \citep{Hyvarinen1999} is needed to prevent bases from learning identical features, i.e. the angles between all pairs of bases should be pushed away from zero.
-Different methods for degeneracy control have been proposed: a quasi-orthogonality constraint \citep{Hyvarinen1999}, a reconstruction cost (referred to as $L_2$ cost here) \citep{Le2011}, and a random prior cost \citep{Hyvarinen2002} (see Methods for more details).
-However, a systematic analysis of the properties of these methods is still missing.
+A number of methods for coherence control in overcomplete ICA have been proposed including a quasi-orthogonality constraint~\cite{Hyvarinen1999}, a reconstruction cost (equivalent to the $L_2$ cost in Eq~\ref{eq:l2} below)~\cite{Le2011}, and a Random Prior cost~\cite{Hyvarinen2002} (see Section~\ref{methods} for details).
+However, a systematic analysis of the properties of proposed overcomplete ICA methods and a comparison with methods that extend more naturally to overcomplete representations, for example, sparse coding, is still missing in the literature.